NBA Rumors: Bradley Beal ‘Ideal Acquisition’ For 76ers Before February Trade Deadline, Per ‘Bleacher Report’

 — NBA River (@nbariver) January 19, 2019

-Bradley Beal will give the Sixers another reliable scoring option as well as a legitimate threat from beyond the arc.
-This season, the 25-year-old shooting guard is averaging 24.7 points, 5.0 rebounds, 5.0 assists, and 1.3 steals on 46.7 percent shooting from the field and 35.3 percent shooting from the three-point range.
-Adding another floor-spacer will help the Sixers maximize Jimmy Butler’s effectiveness on the floor as it will be easier for him to penetrate the opposing team’s defense.
+Bradley Beal will give the 76ers another reliable scoring option, as well as a legitimate threat from beyond the arc.
+This season, the 25-year-old shooting guard is averaging 24.7 points, 5.0 rebounds, 5.0 assists, and 1.3 steals on 46.7 percent shooting from the field, and 35.3 percent shooting from the three-point range.
+Adding another floor-spacer will help the Sixers maximize Jimmy Butler’s effectiveness on the floor, as it will be easier for him to penetrate the opposing team’s defense.

-To acquire him from the Wizards, Buckley suggested that the Sixers could offer a trade package including Markelle Fultz, Wilson Chandler, Furkan Korkmaz, a 2019 second-round pick, and a 2021 first-round pick for Bradley Beal.
+To acquire him from the Wizards, Buckley suggested that the 76ers could offer a trade package including Markelle Fultz, Wilson Chandler, Furkan Korkmaz, a 2019 second-round pick, and a 2021 first-round pick for Bradley Beal.
 The deal works on ESPN‘s NBA Trade Machine.
 The Sixers’ suggested trade offer will give the Wizards a starter kit if ever they decide to undergo a full-scale rebuild.
 However, the success of the trade depends on how the Wizards view Fultz, the No. 1 overall pick in the 2017 NBA Draft.